 The tax season is here and before you know it, many of you will be preparing to file your taxes and figure out what types of tax relief you’re entitled for.
 However, the process can be daunting and tedious, as some of the terms tend to go right over your head.
-Here’s a handy guide of what you need to know and what you need to do.
+Here’s what you need to know about income tax and tax reliefs.

 Income Tax